-Once we have made an investment, we work hard to be value added to our managers which is made possible by our deep expertise in the relevant asset class which is constantly being enhanced from our ongoing analysis of the drivers of alpha in each asset class and by our learning from what other asset managers in the space do that is successful or not.
-We are often proactive about potential new portfolio strategies and are happy to take business questions from our managers across the spectrum of what we have seen as best practices in the relevant investment strategy, investment process, investment decision-making, team management (size, roles, incentives, succession), big data usage, digital transformation, etc.
+Once we invest, we work closely with our managers to add value where possible based on our depth of experience and accumulated learning working with asset managers.
+We are often proactive about potential new portfolio strategies and are happy to engage with our asset managers on what we have seen as best practices in the relevant investment strategy, investment process, investment decision-making, team management (size, roles, incentives, succession), data base usage, digital transformation, ESG integration, diversity policies, etc.

-While we must continue to monitor and interact with the manager after investing, we are happy to tailor the nature of the relationship and frequency of contact to what works best for the individual manager.
+While we continue to monitor and interact with the manager after investing, we are happy to tailor the nature of the relationship and frequency of contact to what works best for the individual manager.
 Our aim is to build a relationship of trust with open two-way communications and to find ways to be great long-term partners to our investment managers.
 Below we provide examples of the criterial that we look for in a new asset manager.